confluentinc/examples/ccloud-monitoring/docs/producer-scenarios/connectivity-problem.rst

       producer           | [2021-02-11 18:16:12,232] WARN [Producer clientId=producer-1] Received invalid metadata error in produce request on partition demo-topic-1-3 due to org.apache.kafka.common.errors.NetworkException: The server disconnected before a response was received..
 Going to request metadata update now (org.apache.kafka.clients.producer.internals.Sender)

-   Note that the logs validate provide a clear picture of what is going on--``Error: NETWORK_EXCEPTION`` and ``server disconnected``.
-This was entirely to be expected because the failure scenario we introduced blocked outgoing traffic to the broker's post.
+   Note that the logs provide a clear picture of what is going on--``Error: NETWORK_EXCEPTION`` and ``server disconnected``.
+This was expected because the failure scenario we introduced blocked outgoing traffic to the broker's port.
 Looking at metrics alone won't always lead you directly to an answer but they are a quick way to see if things are working as expected.

 Resolve failure scenario
 ^^^^^^^^^^^^^^^^^^^^^^^^